Motorhome Retirement: R-Squared Portfolio December Update - Adding Cardinal Health (NYSE:CAH)

 Cardinal Health

 The last stock to evaluate is Cardinal Health, which is a global, integrated healthcare services and products company providing customized solutions to healthcare providers.
 CAH stock price has been struggling since 2017.
-In 2017, the company purchased Medtronics and issued debt to complete the purchase.
+In 2017, the company purchased three businesses from Medtronics for $6.1 billion and issued debt to complete the purchase.

 Debt reported by CAH over the last 20 years is shown as under.